 TA: What are the top 3 websites you use for research/inspiration when planning a trip?

 Christina: 1.
 Scott's Cheap Flights.
-You can sign up (free) to receive a few weekly emails on flash airfare sales.
+You can sign up for free to receive a few weekly emails on flash airfare sales.
 They won't spam you.
 And it's made travel incredibly affordable for me.
 There are routinely fares to Europe from the west coast of the US, for example, for under $500 round-trip.
 We just went LAX to Barcelona round-trip non-stop for $340 each!
 I have more travel hacks at Explore Now or Never under "Travel Tips."

 2. Pinterest!
 Before I had a travel blog, I'd never planned a trip using a travel blog.
 Pinterest is a GOLDMINE for travel tips, inspiration, and detailed itineraries from travel bloggers.
 If you're not sure which blogs to follow, you can even check out the travel blogger group boards (just put that term in the Pinterest search function and click on "Boards" versus, say "People").
 There are dozens and dozens of boards for easy access to top travel bloggers.